-The goals of the Bachelor of Arts in Nursing completion program are to:

-• Educate creative talents required by changing times based on Christian love.
+The goal of the Bachelor of Arts in Nursing completion program is to educate creative talents required by changing times based on Christian love.

-- Integrate nursing education to professional nursing practice - Demonstrate evidence- based practice with critical thinking - Demonstrate professional communication with spiritual competence - Demonstrate Leadership skills for health promotion during the life cycle - Apply systems, finances and policies to professional nursing care
+- Integrate nursing education to professional nursing practice; - Demonstrate evidence based practice with critical thinking; - Demonstrate professional communication with spiritual competence; - Demonstrate Leadership skills for health promotion during the life cycle; and - Apply systems, finances and policies to professional nursing care.